Where Is Mount Cook & Why the Setting Matters

 Whether you’re walking to a glacier lake, watching clouds lift from Aoraki’s summit, or hoping to spot a rare Kākī along the river, this is New Zealand at its most raw and unforgettable.

-With flexible transport like Ryd, the journey becomes part of the experience — giving you time, freedom, and space to let Mount Cook leave its mark.
+With flexible transport like Ryd, the journey becomes part of the experience — whether you’re starting in Queenstown, looping through Wānaka, or making your way up from Tekapo - giving you time, freedom, and space to let Mount Cook leave its mark.